Orange County Community Foundation

 • Shelley Hoss - Chief Executive Officer

 • Tammy Tumbling - President.
-Quote: "We are proud to continue supporting and empowering Black-led organizations with resources to grow their operations and impact."
+Quote: "We are proud to continue supporting and empowering Black-led organisations with resources to grow their operations and impact."

 • Brian Schaefgen, CPA - Chief Financial Officer